ricardodelosrios/project_4/README.md

 `Evaluation`: Model performance is evaluated on the testing set using a balanced accuracy score, a confusion matrix, and a classification report.

-  * The precision the ratio of true positives to all predicted positives, i.e., TP / (TP + FP).]
-  * The recall is the ratio of true positives to all actual positives, i.e., TP / (TP + FN).
-  * The table shows that the model has a higher precision(0.92) and f1-score for class 1 (0.87) than for class 0 (0.84), which means that it is more accurate and balanced in predicting class 1 instances.
+  * The table shows that the model has a higher precision(0.92) than for class 0 (0.84), which means that it is more accurate and balanced in predicting class 1 instances.
   * However, the model has a higher recall for class 0 (0.90) than for class 1 (0.83), which means that it is more complete in finding class 0 instances.
-  * The average values indicate that the model has a good overall performance, with an average precision, recall and f1-score of 0.86 which is the accuracy for this model.
+  * The accuracy was increased for the model to 0.86
   * The resampling increased the accuracy from the previous model
   * Reason for using this method:
     * It can improve the accuracy and generalization of machine learning models by reducing the effects of imbalanced class distribution, overfitting, and high variance